weymouth/lotus_docs/HPC/Iridis4/README.txt

   LOAD THE REQUIRED MODULES AND COMPILE LOTUS

-    This is the version that works for Jonah 10/02/2021.

     The module required to run Lotus are: R, gcc, openmpi.
 They can be loaded into your login node as:

     $ module purge